openframeworks/ofBook/chapters/memory/chapter.md

 The output of that cout is the memory address of the first byte of the variable `i` we just created.

-Later on, when we asign a value to that variable, what its happening is that we are storing that value in the memory area that we've just reserved by declaring the variable, so when we do:
+Later on, when we assign a value to that variable, what is happening is that we are storing that value in the memory area that we've just reserved by declaring the variable, so when we do:

 ```cpp
 i = 0;